darnocer/soul-science/content/blog/daily-practice.md

 ---
 Meditation, prayer, and self-inquiry are NEVER a waste of time.
 You may feel as if you _should_ be doing something else.
 This very feeling reinforces the need to spend more time in one of these spiritual practices:

 - **Meditation:** Sitting in silence, observing thoughts without judgement.
 It doesn't need to be a big thing.
-Mindfulness can be [a simple practice](/simple-practice ).
+Mindfulness can be [a simple practice](/simple-practice).
 - **Prayer:** Prayer doesn't need to be to "God" or a specific god, you can simply pray to yourself or send it out to the Universe.
 A simple prayer template is: _help_ (something you need help with), _thanks_ (gratitude), _wow_ (awe and amazement).
 - **Self-Inquiry:** This is honest reflection and contemplation about yourself, your behavior, and your actions.
+You can journal your reflections or contemplate them silently to yourself.

 Pick one of these practices, and make [The Choice](/the-choice) to commit to doing your practice daily.